 - More efficient land usage.
-CEA allows for greater crop production per square foot, reducing the amount of land needed to grow crops. - More efficient fresh water usage.
-CEA allows for the management and recycling of water inside of a closed-loop system and therefore generally require less water than traditional outdoor agriculture. - Decreased use of fertilizer and pesticides.
+CEA allows for greater crop production per square foot, reducing the amount of land needed to grow crops.
+Certain types of vertical farming are 20 times more productive than traditional farming per acre. - More efficient fresh water usage.
+CEA allows for the management and recycling of water inside of a closed-loop system and therefore generally require less water than traditional outdoor agriculture.
+In certain instances, CEA can grow plants with up to 98% less water than soil based agriculture. - Decreased use of fertilizer and pesticides.
 As CEA takes place in a controlled, often indoor environments, the need for pesticides application is reduced, allowing growers to apply less pesticide with more precise application compared to traditional outdoor agriculture. - Reduced carbon emissions.
 CEA, especially vertical farming, allows large farming operations to be located significantly closer to end-users, thereby reducing the transportation distance of ready-to-use crops. - Reduced food waste.
 Similar to the above, since CEA allows for food production significantly closer to end-user, there is less time between production and consumption and therefore reduced product spoilage, damage and waste. - Chemical runoff prevention.
 Due to closed-loop nature of CEA systems, CEA significantly decreases the risk of chemical runoff, which is generally more difficult to control in traditional outdoor agriculture. - Supports organic farming.
 CEA is well suited for organic farming, the produce of which has been in increasing demand by consumers.